rei/rei-cedar-docs/docs/patterns/alerts/README.md

 <cdr-img :src="$withBase('/notifications/confirmation-alert-anatomy.png')" alt="Diagram for alert dialogs, annotating the required layout of the elements listed below" />

-Most often, user confirmation alerts will use a special type of modal dialog The following are additive requirements to what the [Cedar modal component](../../components/modal/) provides by default.
+User confirmation alerts are urgent blocking interactions that use a special type of modal called an alert dialog

+The following are additive requirements to what the [Cedar modal component](../../components/modal/) provides by default.
 #### Alert Container
 - **Must**
-  -  Apply the `role="alertdialog"` to the modal dialog container, review [Cedar modal component](../../components/modal/) for more instruction
+  -  Apply the `role="alertdialog"` to the modal dialog property, review [Cedar modal component](../../components/modal/) for more instruction
 #### Alert Actions
 - **May**
   - assign focus to the most appropriate actionable element within the alert